ivan100-ivoop/PufferPanel-Bot/README.md

         "undefined": "❓ Unknown"
     }
 }`
-# set ports to use
+# set ports to use all eggs is Environment to docker not to Standard
 `connect/eggs/ports.json in array`
 `example [25565, 25567, 25568]`